threefoldtech/playground/docs/user_stories.md

 ---
 ## Scenario 7

+    - As I user I would like to know what to do if I faced any issue
+### Acceptance Criteria

+    - User can add issues from the 'Disclaimer' part.
+    - Applying for issues in github and the developers will solve them
+---
+## Scenario 8

     - As a user I expect to know deploy Full Virtual machine easily with all its configurations.

 ### Acceptance Criteria